How to Animate Photo to GIF Online (Free, No App Needed)

 Best backgrounds for animation:

-• Solid colors (white, black, gray, pastels)
+• Solid colors (white, black, gray, soft pastels)

-• Soft gradients
+• Smooth gradients

 Backgrounds to avoid:

-• Strong geometric patterns that clash with the animation style
+• Strong geometric patterns that clash with the animation style (stripes against a pulse effect can create unwanted moiré)

 If your photo has a distracting background, don’t worry—there’s an easy fix.